khawkins98/all-the-stations/about.md

 ### What counts as a station?

-1. We used the most up-to-date list of stations in Great Britain <a href="http://orr.gov.uk/statistics/published-stats/station-usage-estimates" target="new">provided by the Office of Rail and Road</a> (ORR).
+1. At the time of planning we used the most up-to-date list of stations in Great Britain <a href="http://orr.gov.uk/statistics/published-stats/station-usage-estimates" target="new">provided by the Office of Rail and Road</a> (ORR).
+The list for 2015-16 contained 2,557 stations.
+When we set out on the journey five new stations had opened, bringing the total to 2,563.
     {% assign site_unix_time = site.time | date: '%s' | plus: 0 %}
     {% if site_unix_time < 1495321200 %}
-    {% else %}
-    {% endif %}
-At the time of planning the list for 2015-16 contained 2,557 stations.
-When we set out on the journey five new stations had opened, bringing the total to 2,563.

     <a href="/stationlist">The complete station list is available here</a>.
 2. The London Underground, Tyne &amp; Wear Metro, Glasgow Subway, heritage railways and stations in Northern Ireland were **not** included, and neither were abandoned stations (e.g. Norton Bridge, Newhaven Marine).